shakfu/py-js/README.md

 Core Features

+- [x] branch `embed-pkg`, embeds a local python install with a zipped stdlib in `support` already successfully tested embedding the python distro in the external itself.
 - [x] made it possible to get the py object's name from any module in its namespace!
 - [x] enhance `py_exec` method to create a single string from argv so it can import easily
 - [x] enhance `py_anything` method to eval if identifier is not a callable yet exists in ns